Moataz35/Image-editor/README.md

-# A simple image processor
+# A simple image editor

 An application to edit images
 We will use stb_image library to make this app.